Family Card

 A last word: When reviewing genealogy (or history in general), it’s best NOT to pass judgment on how our ancestors lived in light of today’s 21st-century values.

-Presentism (prezenˌtizəm), which is popular today, is the tendency to interpret history in terms of current, modern values.
+Presentism (prezenˌtizəm) is the tendency to interpret history in terms of current values.

 This is a “fool’s errand” that serves NO purpose.